SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/mapi-over-http/configure-mapi-over-http.md

 Complete the following steps to configure MAPI over HTTP for your organization.
 These steps assume you have already configured the prerequisites described in [MAPI over HTTP in Exchange 2016](mapi-over-http.md).
 Once configured (steps 1-3), use step 4 to enable or disable specific permission scenarios at the organization level, at the mailbox level, or both.

-1. **Virtual directory configuration** By default, Exchange 2016 creates a virtual directory for MAPI over HTTP.
+1. **Virtual directory configuration**: By default, Exchange 2016 creates a virtual directory for MAPI over HTTP.
 You use the **Set-MapiVirtualDirectory** cmdlet to configure the virtual directory.
 You must configure an internal URL, an external URL, or both.
 For more information see, [Set-MapiVirtualDirectory](http://technet.microsoft.com/library/c9308fe6-3b61-4d99-a5f2-ef47abbc7656.aspx).

     For example, to configure the default MAPI virtual directory on the local Exchange server by setting the internal URL value to https://contoso.com/mapi, and the authentication method to  `Negotiate`, run the following command: